 I joked recently that I get paid as a poet when a stranger writes to say he resonates with my book, or when an old college friend finds a copy at an independent bookstore.
 But with the Readings & Workshops program's generosity, I'm blessed and grateful to receive occasional financial compensation, as well.
 Whether friend or funder, I want to thank you, dear supporters, for your continued confidence in the importance of our words.

 Photo (top): Eugenia Leigh.
 Photo Credit: An Rong Ku

 Photo (bottom): Patrick Rosal, Cathy Che, Eugenia Leigh, Sally Wen Mao.
 Photo Credit: Honey Badgers Don't Give a Book Tour Tumbler page

 Support for Readings & Workshops in New York City is provided, in part, by public funds from the New York State Council on the Arts, and the New York City Department of Cultural Affairs, with additional support from the Louis & Anne Abrons Foundation, the Axe-Houghton Foundation, A.K.
 Starr Charitable Trust and Friends of Poets & Writers.

-Support for Readings/Workshops events in Seattle is provided by an endowment established with generous contributions from the Poets & Writers Board of Directors and others.
+Support for Readings & Workshops events in Chicago and Washington, D.C. is provided by an endowment established with generous contributions from the Poets & Writers Board of Directors and others.
 Additional support comes from the Friends of Poets & Writers.